-The Obama administration blocked or banned Fox News reporters from White House press conferences.
+The Obama administration never rescinded the press passes of Fox News reporters nor ejected or banned them from White House press conferences.

 President Trump’s bellicose relationship with the press reached a crescendo in November 2018, when he blasted CNN correspondent James Acosta for being a “rude, terrible person” during a briefing which culminated in the suspension of Acosta’s “hard pass” to White House press events.